NRSWA Supervisor Course

 Understanding the procedures for identifying underground services and ensuring your team avoids damage during excavation works.

-Supervising the setup and maintenance of temporary traffic management, ensuring arrangements remain compliant and effective.
+Supervising the setup and ongoing maintenance of signing, lighting and guarding arrangements to ensure they remain compliant and effective throughout the works.

 How the Course is Delivered